 Thanks to your advocacy, the Alcohol Fund was increased from 1.7% to 3.4% of gross profits from alcohol sales in the state budget.

 The final language approved by the full House and Senate includes important safeguards against misuse of the Alcohol Fund.
 Only in an emergency can the Governor (not the Commissioner of DHHS) seek to use the Alcohol Fund to cover operating costs for juvenile services at Sununu, and such proposed use must be approved by the Legislative Fiscal Committee (no approval was required in the previous version of the language).

 You can rest assured that New Futures will closely monitor any proposed diversion of dollars from the Fund and will work with the Legislative Fiscal Committee to protect those dollars for their intended use.
 New Futures will keep you informed of any attempt to use the Alcohol Fund to cover operating costs at the Sununu Center.

-Though full-day kindergarten was not included as part of the budget, the parallel bill SB 191 passed and increased funding for full-day kindergarten by $1,100 per pupil in towns .
+Though full-day kindergarten was not included as part of the budget, the parallel bill SB 191 passed and increased funding for full-day kindergarten by $1,100 per pupil.
 While imperfect, SB 191 does offer much-needed additional funding for full-day kindergarten and puts our state on a path to full-adequacy funding in future years.
 By passing SB 191, lawmakers took a crucial first step towards ensuring New Hampshire’s children are all given equal opportunity to start strong.